mahdi-b/symTyper_docs/defs.rst

 HIT
 +++

 This is a clade-relevant definition.
-To be a HIT against a clade reference sequence, a query need to unambiguously align with a defined similarity over a defined percentage of its length.
+To be a HIT against a clade reference sequence, a query needs to unambiguously align with a defined similarity over a defined percentage of its length.
 Furthermore, the e-value of the first hit needs to be at least K orders of magnitude larger than that of an alternative clade.